hashicorp/nomad/website/source/docs/internals/plugins/task-drivers.html.md

-The `WaitTask` function is expected to return a channel that will send an `*ExitResult` when the task exits or close the channel when the context is cancel.
+The `WaitTask` function is expected to return a channel that will send an `*ExitResult` when the task exits or close the channel when the context is canceled.
 It is also expected that calling `WaitTask` on an exited task will immediately send an `*ExitResult` on the returned channel.

 ### `StopTask(taskID string, timeout time.Duration, signal string) error`